-Should you get a prepaid plan with Verizon's Visible or Metro by T-Mobile?
+Visible vs. Metro by T-Mobile: Which is better for you?

 Visible

-Visible offers great coverage through Verizon's 4G LTE and 5G network.
+Visible offers great coverage through Verizon's 4G LTE and 5G networks.
 Though it doesn't have roaming and may not be ideal for travelers, it has pretty much everything else that you need: unlimited data, hotspot, texting, and calling.
-Oh and even better, it gets cheaper with Party pay.
+Oh, and even better; it gets cheaper with Party pay.

 Metro by T-Mobile

-Get access to the nation's fastest-growing 5G network at a great price
+Access the nation's most complete 5G network

 You can save money with Metro by adding a few lines to its top unlimited plan and still benefit from T-Mobile's 4G LTE and 5G network, unlimited data, and cool perks like Google One storage, Amazon Prime, and 15GB of hotspot data.
 We only wish every plan came with unlimited data.